-Meningitis is an inflammation of the lining around the brain and spinal cord that can be caused by both bacterial and viral infections.
+Meningitis is an inflammation of the lining around the brain and spinal cord that can be caused by either viruses or bacteria.

 - Sudden, severe headache

 - Neck and back stiffness